 - Exercise: move in ways that your body enjoys.

 - Drink tea.

 - Sing your songs.

-What are some other ways to nourish your spirit during this time of year?
+What are some other ways to take a personal retreat during this time of year?
 Feel free to leave a comment in the box below.

 If you enjoyed this article you might also like: